metaplex-foundation/developer-hub/src/pages/working-with-rust.md

 ## Introduction

-It's no doubt that if you are building on Solana you most likely have come across the Language of Rust which is the most popular language for building programs within the Solana ecosystem.
+It's no doubt that if you are building on Solana you most likely have come across the term Rust which is the most popular language for building programs within the Solana ecosystem.

-Rust can be quite a daunting task to look and use if you are new to developing but here are some resources to get you started with Rust and the Solana eco system.
+Rust can be quite a daunting task to look at and use if you are new to developing but here are some resources to get you started with Rust and the Solana ecosystem.

 **The Rust Book**

 Start here to learn rust.
-It takes you through the basics through to the advanced coding.
+It takes from basics through to the advanced coding using the language.

 [https://doc.rust-lang.org/stable/book/](https://doc.rust-lang.org/stable/book/)

 **Anchor**

-Anchor is a framework that helps you build Solana programs by stripping away a chunk of the security boilerplate and handling it for you.
+Anchor is a framework that helps you build Solana programs by stripping away a chunk of the security boilerplate and handling it for you speeding up the development process.

 [https://www.anchor-lang.com/](https://www.anchor-lang.com/)